 Beamed in from the United States, we heard from Lauri Stevens from LaWS Communications and blogger at ConnectedCOPS who is a leading voice in policing and social media stateside.
 Lauri kindly congratulated me on the book and spoke of its timeliness.
 Lauri also wrote the foreword in the book and features heavily in chapters seven and 10.

 Watch Lauri’s interview below.

 We had an excellent questions and answers’ session with great debate on how social media is changing how we as citizens interact with our police force.
 I want to thank everybody who came along to share this very special event with me.
 I value your friendship – personal and professional.
 The Irish Writer’s Centre is a fantastic venue and it felt very special to be an author in a building that holds some much literary prowess in terms of it’s work promoting and supporting authors but also the talented writer’s that live, pass through and visit there.

-I also unveiled my new online training school for law enforcement agencies.
-LEO was launched and I along with an expert team are now working on our beta trial.
+I also unveiled my new online training school for law enforcement agencies. matchmaking through date of birth free LEO was launched and I along with an expert team are now working on our beta trial.
 Watch the promo video below to see what we have planned.

 The book is dedicated to my family – husband Tom, daughter Sophie (19) and my son Bobby (5).
 Thank you guys for your constant support!
 I’m sorry for choosing my MacBook Pro over you so many weekends since August 2013.